raspberrypi/documentation/remote-access/ssh/passwordless.md

 Now try `ssh <USER>@<IP-ADDRESS>` and you should connect without a password prompt.

-If you see a message "Agent admitted failure to sign using the key." then add your RSA or DSA identities to the authentication agent, ssh-agent the execute the following command:
+If you see a message "Agent admitted failure to sign using the key" then add your RSA or DSA identities to the authentication agent `ssh-agent` then execute the following command:
 ```
 ssh-add
 ```